jeremykpark/aiq-mem0ai-config-samples/README.md

 These files are ment to run in <aiq folder>/packages/aiqtoolkit_mem0ai/src/aiq/plugins/mem0ai

-* memory.py - the original version
+* memory.py - the original version for connecting to mem0 cloud
 * mem0_editor.py - the original version
 * memory_local.py - new version for connecting to local resources like Quadrant and Ollama
 * memory_nvidia_build.py - new version for connecting to build.nvidia.com